 - 1. In the Application Profiles window, click Add. - 2.
-Enter a name for the profile. - Add new Access Control Lists (ACLs) or edit existing ACLs.
+Enter a name for the profile. - 3.
+If you want to enable SSL inspection for this profile, select the checkbox.
+For details, see SSL Inspection. - 4.
+Add new Access Control Lists (ACLs) or edit existing ACLs.
 For details, see Access Control Lists (ACLs)